mvolkmann/blog/src/rust.md

 to keep the focus on the frameworks it will just be held in memory.
 This requires learning how each framework manages application state.

-All of this code can be found in GitHub at
+All of this code, along with benchmark results, can be found in GitHub at
 {% aTargetBlank "https://github.com/mvolkmann/rust-rest", "rust-rest" %}.

 The endpoints exposed will be: